tytydraco/yessleep/out/I_worked_on_death_row_and_this_was_the_case_that_ended_my_career.md

 No one knew what to do.

 "What the fuck happened," the Chief yelled at me.
-"Was it primed?"
+"Was it primed correctly?"

 I could barley nod.